mozilla/addon-sdk/static-files/md/dev-guide/addon-development/package-spec.md

   `lib`.
 Defaults to `"main"`.

-* `templatedir` - the relative path from the root of the package to the directory with the extension or the application template, which is used when running the package using `cfx run` or `cfx test` and when building an XPI with `cfx xpi`.
-The specified directory must contain either an [`install.rdf` file][install.rdf] (if the package represents an extension) or an [`application.ini` file] [application.ini] (if the package is a XULRunner application) and the Addon SDK code responsible for initializing the extension.
+* `templatedir` - (experimental, may change or disappear from a future SDK release) the relative path from the root of the package to the directory with the extension or the application template, which is used when running the package using `cfx run` or `cfx test` and when building an XPI with `cfx xpi`.
+The specified directory must contain either an [`install.rdf` file][install.rdf] (if the package represents an extension) or an [`application.ini` file] [application.ini] (if the package is a XULRunner application) and the Add-on SDK code responsible for initializing the extension.
 See
   [Structure of an installable bundle](https://developer.mozilla.org/en/Bundles) on MDC for the list of other files and directories that can appear in this